 ESCAPE FROM PLANET EARTH

 A few years ago, there was a trend of fantasy and fairytale films being overrun by hip pop culture jokes and references, smartass one-liners and a constant rupturing of the bubble of suspension of disbelief that a fantasy milieu should exist in see films such as Ella Enchanted (2004), Shrek 2 (2004), Hoodwinked!
-(2005) and Happily NEver After (2006) indeed, it is no particular surprise that the story for Escape from Planet Earth is co-written by Cory Edwards, the director of Hoodwinked!, easily the worst of these smartass modernistic fairytale retellings.
+(2005) and Happily NEver After (2006).
+Indeed, it is no particular surprise that the story for Escape from Planet Earth is co-written by Cory Edwards, the director of Hoodwinked!, easily the worst of these smartass modernistic fairytale retellings.
 Here the same kind of idiocy starts to infect the science-fiction film.
 Baab, it would appear, has developed an identical parallel culture to Earth with even the same tv shows, cereal boxes, homes, even, as the last scene of the film shows, where they play the exact same music at wedding ceremonies.
 I hate this type of moronic cinema that says that the purpose of science-fiction and fantasy should not be to transplant the viewer to a different time and place but rather to overwrite other worlds with our own pop culture.
-Hang the idea of looking at the way an alien might behave or look in at Earth culture, the film seems to say, all that matters is playing a series of cutsie jokes that make the audiences of right here, right this moment laugh.
+Hang the idea of looking at the way an alien might behave or look in at Earth culture, the film seems to say, all that matters is playing a series of cutsie jokes that make the audiences of right this moment laugh.
 As the inclusion of jokes about Simon Cowell shows, this is a film that is going to quickly date within a matter of years so has no intrinsic value beyond the momentary passing interest of the audience watching it in 2013.
-Indeed, what we have is faux science-fiction a film that has precisely zero interest in engaging with any of its elements on a conceptual level (the mark of good science-fiction) and exists solely as a series of pop culture jokes, thrills, feelgood laughs and banal epiphanies designed to make people go aww, all utterly processed by the formula of the modern childrens animated movie.
+Indeed, what we have is faux science-fiction a film that has precisely zero interest in engaging with any of its elements on a conceptual level (the mark of good science-fiction) and exists solely as a series of pop culture jokes, thrills, feelgood laughs and banal epiphanies designed to make people go aww.